kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 - **Figure 124 (Continuous)**
   - **Only one trigger pulse** is needed at the start.
-  - Conversions then proceed **back‐to‐back** on CH1 without additional triggers.
+  - Conversions then proceed **back-to-back** on CH1 without additional triggers.
   - EOCFLG pulses after **each** continuous conversion, reflecting the repeated conversions automatically performed by the ADC once triggered.

-Thus, the key difference is that in **single‐conversion mode**, each conversion depends on a new trigger, whereas in **continuous mode**, a single trigger initiates a chain of automatically repeating conversions.
+Thus, the key difference is that in **single-conversion mode**, each conversion depends on a new trigger, whereas in **continuous mode**, a single trigger initiates a chain of automatically repeating conversions.
 ```